hapax/hapax.github.io/assets/reality.md

 will drop back down to ground, where it belongs and likes to be, below the air.

-Like I say, this was the accepted view for more than a thousand years.
-But in 1665, Cambridge University closed due to fears of the Black Plague---not so different from universities around the world today---and one of its recent graduates, a lazy and undistinguished young man, came home, had no more exams to study for,
+Like I say, this was the accepted view for most of recorded history.
+But in 1665, Cambridge University closed due to fears of the
+Black Plague---not so different from universities around the world today---and one of its recent graduates, a lazy and undistinguished young man, came home, had no more exams to study for,